Part of the Snowmad Sassy Business Corner: quick, blunt marketing lessons for wedding venues that want more inquiries and less nonsense.

-Let’s talk about why couples are leaving your venue tours more exhausted than excited.
-When they signed up to see your space, they didn’t expect a Ted Talk about how your great-grandfather built every brick by hand.
+When they signed up to see your space, they did not expect a TED Talk about how your great-grandfather built every brick by hand.

-Signs Your Tour is Actually a Hostage Situation
+Signs Your Tour Is Actually a Hostage Situation

 - Starting with a 45-minute PowerPoint presentation